 If a student chooses not to participate in the school food program, they are encouraged to bring well balanced meals to school, free of sugar, excessive starches and preservatives.
-Soft drinks and candy are discouraged; however they can only be consumed during lunch periods.
+No soda, candy or junk food will be permitted.

-The cost for breakfast is \$1.50 and the cost for lunch is \$2.85.
+The cost for breakfast is \$1.50 and the cost for lunch is \$2.75.
 Free and reduced meals are available to those who qualify.
 If you wish to be considered for free or reduced lunch, please contact the office for the application and instruction on the process.